 Vogler’s passion for honest spirits is reminiscent of the ethos for wine extolled in Terry Theise’s Reading Between the Wines.
 In this regard, Vogler succeeds in making his reader feel, rather than just understand, what’s at stake: Every cocktail contains the ingredients for a revolution—if we’re willing to hold spirits to the same high values we do for wine and beer.

 The artificial barrier that has separated wine and beer from spirits has meant that during service, front-of-house staff would praise the virtues of the natural wine movement to guests only to retire for the evening with a shift drink of Modelo Negra (owned by Anheuser-Busch InBev) or an Aperol Spritz (Aperol is owned by the Italian conglomerate Gruppo Campari).
 To Vogler, this divide, naked in its hypocrisy, is unacceptable.
 What outrage would ensue if Alice Waters—one of Vogler’s inspirations—were to source her ingredients from Sysco?
 Or worse, enjoy an occasional Big Mac?

 Early on, Vogler points out that the “real artists” are the producers, not the bartenders.
 In the wine world, sommeliers have long recognized that they are merely gatekeepers tasked with telling compelling stories to complement uncanny organoleptic experiences.
 With By the Smoke and the Smell, Vogler has bridged a critical gap.
 He convinces us of what we already know to be true but few have cared admit—that despite a beverage’s alcohol by volume, it’s the people behind the bottle and their values and humanity that matter.

-Scott Rosenbaum is a spirits strategist for the New York-based importer and distributor T. Edward Wines.
+Scott Rosenbaum is a spirits strategist for the importer and distributor T. Edward Wines, based in New York City.
 He is also an adjunct professor at New York University and Hudson County Community College, where he lectures on alcohol and food history.